-Approval Authority Approval limit Executive Directors in lending areas Up to N50 million Managing Director/CEO Above N50 million but below N100 million Management Credit and Investment Committee Above N100 million but below N500 million Board Credit Committee Above N500 million but below N1 billion Full Board N1 billion and above
+Approval Authority Approval limits Executive Directors N50 million and above Managing Director/CEO Above N50 million but below N100 million Management Credit and Investment Committee Above N100 million but below N500 million Board Credit Committee Above N500 million but below N1 billion Full Board N1 billion and above

-- The Credit Appraisal and Review process is centrally handled using our end-to-end credit software, Credit Appraisal Processing System (CAPS).
-This provides uniformity and standardisation in the quality of credit requests generated by Relationship Management Teams. - There is also a Dual Approval Structure where the recommendations/consent of Risk Management and Legal Services must be in place before a limit holder can exercise the approval authority. - The Bank measures and consolidates all its credit exposures to each obligor on a global basis.
-The Bank's definition of an "obligor" includes a group of individual borrowers of the Bank that are linked to one another by any of a number of criteria the Bank has established, including capital ownership, voting rights, demonstrable control, other indication of group affiliation, or are jointly and severally liable for all or significant portions of the credit the Bank has extended. - The Bank's respective business units are required to implement credit policies and procedures while processing credit approvals including those granted by Management and Board Committees. - Each business unit is responsible for the quality, performance and collection of its credit portfolio including those approved by the Management and Board Committees. - The Bank's Credit Inspection and Loan Portfolio Monitoring & Reporting departments regularly undertake independent audit and credit quality reviews of credit portfolios held by business units.
+- The Bank assigns credit approval authorities to individuals according to their qualifications, experience, training and quality of previous credit decisions.
+These are also reviewed by the Bank periodically. - The Bank measures and consolidates all the Bank's credit exposures to each obligor on a global basis.
+The Bank's definition of an "obligor" include a group of individual borrowers of the Bank that are linked to one another by any of a number of criteria the Bank have established, including capital ownership, voting rights, demonstrable control, other indication of group affiliation; or are jointly and severally liable for all or significant portions of the credit the Bank has extended. - The Bank's respective business units are required to implement credit policies and procedures while processing credit approvals including those granted by Management and Board Committees. - Each business unit is responsible for the quality, performance and collection of its credit portfolio including those approved by the Management and Board Committees. - The Bank's Credit Inspection and Credit Administration departments regularly undertake independent audit and credit quality reviews of credit portfolios held by business units.